-In this section, we’re going to take a look at several factors that are important to good UX on your firm’s website.
-Your firm can easily implement these factors to not only raise your website’s search ranking, but also to convert a larger percentage of your traffic.
+In this section, we look at several factors that are important to good UX on your firm’s website.
+Your firm can easily implement these factors to not only raise your website’s search ranking, but also to convert a larger percentage of your traffic into clients.

 Look to User Signals

 Many times, you can get a fairly accurate audit of your site’s UX performance simply by looking at the signals being sent by the users on your site.
 Specifically, you can look at three factors:

 - Bounce rate.

 Collectively, the information from these signals will give you a fairly accurate snapshot of the average visitor’s experience when using your website.
 Let’s look at each of these user signals separately, so that you can understand what they are and how to use them to improve your site’s UX.